How to Make a Podcast 2023

 Many new podcasters are a little uneasy about hosting their podcast, but there’s nothing to fear.
 When you’re interviewing someone, you’re actually only going to be speaking for about 10% to maybe 20% of the time during interviews.
 The vast majority of the speaking will be done by your guests.

-Some essential tips to help you when preparing your interview:
+Some essential tips to help you when preparing for your interview:

 Just three or four questions for each of those above will give you twelve questions.
 Lots to talk about!